medusajs/medusa/www/apps/docs/content/experimental/index.md

 :::danger[Production Warning]

 All features guarded by the `medusa_v2` flag are not ready for production and will cause unexpected issues in your production server.
+This also leads to disabling the core Store and Admin API Routes as migrating them to use `medusa_v2` features is still in progress.

 :::